A Tampa Sports Bar is Accused of Race and Sex Discrimination

 This was a completely avoidable lawsuit, and the cost to avoid it was insignificant compared to what the cost will be to defend it.

 Need assistance with your HR Function?
-Contact us today for a complimentary consultation about your unique challenges.
+Contact us today for a confidential meeting about your unique HR challenges.

 Next